leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 With a fleet at your disposal at the earliest opportunity, you can become more competitive and increase your revenue potential, but also gain more time and freedom to focus on other areas of your business.

-## Greater Focus on Core Activities
+### Greater Focus on Core Activities

 Let’s face it, there are a lot of things to worry about when you own a business, and delivery service is just another activity that requires your attention.

 If you’re new to it, planning, managing, and executing deliveries can take a real toll on other areas of your business unless you contract a provider.

-Outsourcing the delivery side of your business to another company allows you to focus on the core activities of your business.
+Outsourcing the fleet and the delivery side of your business to another company allows you to focus on the core activities of your business.

 Without the need to spend time on the administrative burden involved with the managing of day-to-day tasks of a delivery fleet, you can zero in on other essential tasks like: